fylgja/site/src/components/breadcrumbs.md

 </nav>
 ```

-Using an anchor for the current page allows your user to reload
-the page via the breadcrumbs.
+Using an anchor for the current page allows your user to reload the page via the breadcrumbs.

-And most voiceovers tools will also speak the item.
+And most voiceovers tools will also speak the list items.

-Using the `aria-current="page"`
-will tell the user that this is the current page.
+Using the `aria-current="page"` will tell the user that this is the current page.

-And it is also used to give it a different style
-compared to the rest of the breadcrumb items.
+It is also used to give anchor links a different style compared to the rest of the breadcrumb items.

 _By default this is a black grayish text, still clickable if an anchor is used_

 ## Config

-As with almost all of our components.
-CSS variables can be configured to add your own look/style.
+As with almost all of our components, CSS variables can be configured to add your own look/style.

-Want direct control on the base styles.
+Want direct control on the base styles,
-Down here are the following SCSS variables can you modify.
+here are the following SCSS variables can you modify.

 ```scss
 $breadcrumbs-divider: "  /  " !default;